thautwarm/Site-32/src/Design/Research-Restrain-JIT.md

-# Review and Observation of Python JIT
+# Research: Review and Observations of Python JIT

 When we talk about Python, a popular industrial programming language, it is well-known that Python's Just-In-Time(JIT) compilation support has become a long-term issue.